ZyoungInc/EE205/Final/project/README.md

-# Soul Runner
+# Soul Quest
 **Working title...**

 # Story
 > Through unfortunate circumstances, your beloved wife died in a fire and wish to
 > see her once again.
 In a desperate bid, you sell your soul to a demon for a
 > chance of bringing your wife back from the underworld.
 Halfway through the
-> ritual, you blackout and awake in the underworld.
+> ritual, you blackout and awake in the Demon's dungeon.
 It was a trick!
 Now you must
-> make your way through the underworld to confront the demon and reclaim your soul
+> make your way through the dungeon, confront the demon and reclaim your soul
-> and maybe your wife.
+> (and maybe your wife).
+Kappa

 # Game features